The German EV Market Generative Engine Optimization (GEO) Report

 Industry Ranking

 In this section, we present the comprehensive ranking of brands across the entire The German EV Market industry based on our Generative Engine Optimization (GEO) analysis.
 This is already described in the previous chapter where we talk about the methodology.
-Drawing from a broad set of consumer-oriented prompts tested across multiple sub-industries and leading LLMs, including Google gemini-2.5-pro and OpenAI gpt-5, these rankings reflect key metrics such as Visibility, Share of Voice, and Average Sentiment.
-This rigorous approach provides a robust assessment of how brands perform in the evolving landscape of AI-driven search.
-Our analysis encompasses data from 50 brands, offering a comprehensive overview of their prominence and perception within the market.
+Drawing from a broad set of consumer-oriented prompts tested across multiple sub-industries and leading LLMs, including OpenAI gpt-5 and Google gemini-2.5-pro, these rankings reflect key metrics such as Visibility, Share of Voice, and Average Sentiment.
+This rigorous, multi-model approach provides a robust understanding of how brands are perceived and discovered within the evolving landscape of AI-driven search, offering critical insights into their digital prominence.
 For clarity, here's a more detailed explanation of each metric, with all scores normalized to a 0-100% scale for easy comparison:

 - • Visibility: Measures how frequently a brand appears across all LLM responses, normalized as a percentage of the maximum possible mentions (0% indicating no visibility, 100% for the most visible brand).
 This highlights a brand's overall prominence in generative search results.